justin-marian/query-language/README.md

 ## Query

-**Flexible and Extensible**: Enables easy integration of processing functions, simplifying complex data tasks and offering a framework for adding new features as needed.
+**Flexible and Extensible**: Provides an easy integration of processing functions over the `Option[Table]`, simplifying complex data tasks and establishing a framework for incorporating new features as needed.

 - **Select**: Extract data by column names.
 - **Filter**: Keep rows that meet specified conditions.
 - **Merge**: Join two tables using a shared key column, resolving overlaps and filling missing entries.
 - **NewCol**: Introduce a new column filled with a default value across all rows.

-Query Language operations that allows for sequential and combinable transformations on tables, enabling complex data manipulation tasks to be executed in an intuitive manner.
+**Query Language** operations that allows for sequential and combinable transformations on tables, enabling complex tasks to be executed in an intuitive manner on different sets of csv data files.